Skip to main content

 #

-• Yellow hatched area is the memory that can’t be rewritten during the 2nd stage loading (it can be re-claimed during the runtime)
+• Yellow area is the memory used by the 2nd stage bootloader that can be re-claimed by the application code run-time.

-• Orange hatched area is the memory that can be re-claimed after the application loading is done.
+• Orange area is the memory used by the 1st stage bootloader (or ROM-loader), that can be re-claimed after the application loading is done.

-• Red hatched areas are the memory parts that are not available for the user and should be avoided by the linker.
+• Red area is the memory that is not available for the user and should not be used by the linker to spill the code or data.

 NOTE: The I-Cache allocation SRAM blocks (0,1) are set by the PMS_INTERNAL_SRAM_ICACHE_USAGE bits and the D-Cache allocation SRAM blocks (9,10) are set by the PMS_INTERNAL_SRAM_DCACHE_USAGE bits, both in the register PMC_INTERNAL_SRAM_USAGE_1_REG